ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-infrastructure.md

      - The {{site.data.keyword.IBM_notm}}i operating system, is not supported currently
 6. Under **Profile**, select a machine type (which determines the number of available cores and memory)
    - For SAP HANA, only machine type E980 is allowed [(link to specifications information on E980)](https://www.ibm.com/us-en/marketplace/power-system-e980){: external}.
-   - For SAP NetWeaver, use either S922 (see [specifications information on S922)](https://www.ibm.com/products/power-system-s922?mhsrc=ibmsearch_a&mhq=S922)){: external}, or E980 [(link to specifications information on E980)](https://www.ibm.com/us-en/marketplace/power-system-e980){: external}
+   - For SAP NetWeaver, use either S922 (see [specifications information on S922](https://www.ibm.com/products/power-system-s922?mhsrc=ibmsearch_a&mhq=S922){: external}), or E980 (see [specifications information on E980](https://www.ibm.com/us-en/marketplace/power-system-e980){: external}).
 7. Under **Profile**, after the machine type is selected, define the number of CPU **Cores** and **Memory** (RAM) that match the size of your SAP HANA database server or SAP NetWeaver application server
 8. Under **Profile**, choose a Processor type.
 For a description of the technical differences between *Dedicated processor*, *Shared uncapped processor*, and *Shared capped processor*, see the [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor) for Power Systems Virtual Servers.
 9. You can either create a **New storage volume** or attach existing storage volumes that are already defined in your {{site.data.keyword.cloud}} account.
 If you create a new storage volume, specify a unique name for the volume so you can identify it in the list of all volumes.
    - For SAP HANA data and log volumes, file systems must be striped over eight volumes.
 Specify *8* for the quantity of new storage volumes.
 10. Select **Private networks** for communication between SAP instances.
 For more information, see [Configuring a private network](/docs/power-iaas?topic=power-iaas-configuring-subnet).
 Optionally, you can configure an extra public network, for example, to get OS updates over the internet.
 11. Click **I have read and agree to the agreements listed below** and click **Create**.
 The new instance becomes visible in the list of virtual servers with a status of `Creating` for a few minutes.
 When the status changes to `Active`, you can log in to the server (for example, by using SSH).